reyhan2498/reyhan2498/README.md

 ## Hi there 👋

+My name is Reyhan Al-katiri, recently graduated from Auckland University of Technology (AUT) with a degree in bacholars , where I honed my skills in software engineering and gained a solid foundation in both theoretical knowledge and practical application.
+I'm passionate and creative a software developer with a knack for solving complex problems and a love for innovative solutions.

 <!--
 **reyhan2498/reyhan2498** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.